kyleryanaz/Firebase-Chat/README.md

+##Firebase Chat
+#

+- Author: Kyle Ryan

+- Description: This is a chat application that I built with React and Firebase during my time at Coder Camps.
+It is the prototype of a working chat component that was integrated into EdDev, a parent-teacher communication app that I built with 4 other programmers at Coder Camps.
+#

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>